UN schools for Palestinians defy funding cuts, open on time

 - White House cites executive privilege to withhold 100,000 pages of Kavanaugh records

+UNRWA was founded in 1949 to serve some 700,000 Palestinians who were uprooted from their homes in the war to create Israel.

+Palestinians depend on the UNRWA to get by outside their homeland, in countries that treat them as second-class residents with only limited rights.

-The Trump administration on Friday called UNRWA an “irredeemably flawed operation” and halted $300 million in planned donations.
+The agency relies on the U.S. for 30 percent of its budget.
+But the Trump administration on Friday called UNRWA an “irredeemably flawed operation” and halted $300 million in planned donations on the grounds that it is an obstacle to a settlement between Palestinians and Israel.
+The agency strongly rejects the characterization.

+“Today we can express our deep regret over the announcement from the US that it will not fund the agency after decades of support.
+And we reject the criticism that the UNRWA schools and its health centers and its emergency assistance program is plagued by defects, and that they cannot be reformed,” said Cordone.